Press "Enter" to skip to content

 C++ (AT&T Bell Labs, 1985) added exceptions — to the chagrin of many programmers.
 Without the support of a VM, exceptions proved expensive and more importantly unsafe.
 Many teams banned or severely restricted the use of exceptions in C++.

 The big change came in 2003 with the release of LLVM (Low Level Virtual Machine), a byte-code and compiler infrastructure that permitted rapid development of new low-level languages running directly on the processor, without a runtime VM.
-By 2010 two such languages were released: Go (Google, 2007) and Rust (Mozilla, 2009) — both ditching exceptions in favor of error propagation via complex return types.
+By 2010 two such languages were released: Go (Google, 2007) and Rust (Mozilla, 2009) — both ditching Java-style exceptions in favor of error propagation via complex return types.

 2. Living without Exceptions